GillesArcas/PythonSed/README.md

 #### Description

-The working of `sed.py` is tested and compared to the behavior of GNU sed with a set of tests and a testing utility.
+The working of `PythonSed` is tested and compared to the behavior of GNU sed with a set of tests and a testing utility.

 The tests are either coded in text files with .suite extension or may be stored in test directories as standard sed scripts.